• git •

 Part of Speech: Noun

-Meaning: (British slang) A worthless or stupid person, an idiot, dumbbell, moron, half-wit, imbecile, lamebrain, lunkhead, simpleton, or fool.
+Meaning: (British slang, mildly pejorative) A stupid person, an idiot, dumbbell, moron, half-wit, imbecile, lamebrain, lunkhead, simpleton, or fool.

 Notes: With such an armory of personal insults as the synonyms of today's Good Word listed in its meaning above, we might well wonder why we need yet another.
 But it is here already, so we have to deal with it.
 Git is a purely English creation but remains a lexical orphan with no related words to support it in its sad job of insulting those whom it labels.

 In Play: Just remember that this word is basically a mild insult that could still hurt the feelings of someone present: "What kind of git would sit there and calmly eat his peas, one by one, with his steak knife?"
 Git is a flexible enough insult, though, that may be used humorously or even sympathetically: "The poor old git had his pants on backwards when he left the house."